Semaglutide (Ozempic/Wegovy) Research Overview

 STEP Programme (Weight Management)

-• STEP 5: Demonstrated sustained weight loss over 104 weeks (two years), with participants maintaining approximately 15.2% weight reduction.
+• STEP 5: Published in October 2022, this trial demonstrated sustained weight loss over 104 weeks (two years), with participants maintaining approximately 15.2% weight reduction (Garvey et al. (2022)).

 Oral vs Injectable Formulations

-• Injectable (subcutaneous): Available as Ozempic (up to 2.0 mg weekly for diabetes) and Wegovy (2.4 mg weekly for weight management).
-The injectable route provides higher and more consistent bioavailability.
+• Injectable (subcutaneous): Ozempic (up to 2.0 mg weekly for diabetes) and Wegovy (2.4 mg weekly for weight management).
+The injectable route delivers higher and more consistent bioavailability.

-• Oral: Available as Rybelsus (up to 14 mg daily for diabetes).
-The oral formulation requires fasting administration with a small amount of water, followed by a 30-minute wait before eating.
+• Oral: Rybelsus (up to 14 mg daily for diabetes).
+Fasting administration with a small amount of water is required, followed by a 30-minute wait before eating.
 Bioavailability is lower and more variable than the injectable route.

-Ongoing research is investigating higher-dose oral semaglutide formulations (25 mg and 50 mg) that may bridge the efficacy gap between oral and injectable administration.
+Higher-dose oral semaglutide formulations (25 mg and 50 mg) are under investigation in the OASIS programme, which may narrow the efficacy gap between oral and injectable routes.

 Regulatory Status in Australia